 One of the main concerns that drug addicts and their loved ones have about drug detox is what happens during the withdrawal phase.
 Withdrawal is the process that occurs when you first attempt to wean yourself off the substance of your choosing.
-Though you can go through the withdrawal process at home, it’s best that you work with professionals until you recover and feel more comfortable about going through life without drugs holding you back.
-Our rapid detoxification program can help you get off opiates and other substances in a shorter period of time and help you recuperate in a safe environment.
+Though you can go through the withdrawal process at home, it’s best that you work with professionals until you recover.
+Our rapid detoxification program can:

 What Happens During Drug Withdrawal?